fangzheng918/Bayesian-Optimization-for-Hyperparameter-Tuning-of-Deep-Neural-Networks/README.md

    python plot_results.py
    ```

-5. **Run the Complete Notebook**: Open `combined.ipynb` and execute all cells for a comprehensive walkthrough.
+5. **Run the Complete Notebook**: Open `combined.ipynb` and execute all cells, this is code for grid search, random search and standard BO.

 ## Results